giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 Check your terminal window where the command `dotnet watch run` is running, if there is no error in that window you can access the url [http://localhost:5000/tsp](http://localhost:5000/tsp).

-Hit the `Run` button and take a look on the console window, you will see the distance to reach all cities getting smaller as the generations ran.
+Hit the `Run` button and take a look on the browser console window, you will see the distance to reach all cities getting smaller as the generations ran.

 {% screenshot console-window.png %}

 {% note This is not a tutorial about Blazor good pratices, so everything here is done in the simplest possible way to introduce how to use GenticSharp with Blazor.
 I do not talk about things you should use when working with Blazor, such as separate logic from UI and use Blazor components. %}

 ## Drawing the cities
-Now our GA is running inside the browser, but it need to display the cities route better.
+Now our GA is running inside the browser, but it needs to display the cities route better.
 We need to create a visual representation to the cities.

 In the `Tsp.razor` add the method `DrawCitiesAsync`: